Did you know that a single intercepted email could expose sensitive data and disrupt your business?

 What Are the Consequences of Failing to Protect Emails?

-Failing to secure email communications can lead to severe consequences:
+Failing to secure email communications can lead to serious consequences:

-Financial Losses: Due to fraud or theft resulting from intercepted information.
+Financial Losses: Due to fraud or theft resulting from exposed information.

-Legal Penalties: Non-compliance with data protection regulations can result in hefty fines.
+Legal Penalties: Non-compliance with data protection regulations can result in significant fines.

 Reputational Damage: Loss of customer trust and business opportunities.

-According to the Cyber Security Breaches Survey 2023, 32% of UK businesses identified cyber attacks, emphasising the importance of robust email security.
+According to the Cyber Security Breaches Survey 2023, 32% of UK businesses reported a cybersecurity breach or cyber attack in the past 12 months, highlighting the importance of robust email security.

 Email Interception: The Crux

-Email interception is a real threat in our digital world.
+Email interception is a real risk in our digital world.

-But if you combine encryption and authentication with regular updates and training, you can reduce these risks and protect your communications.
+If you combine encryption and authentication with regular updates and training, you can reduce these risks and better protect your communications.

-Being proactive in your approach to email security and staying aware of the threats are so important to keeping important data safe.
+Being proactive in your approach to email security and staying aware of common threats can help keep important data safer.

 FAQs